Skip to content

 Signature Order

-As a seafood specialist: mussels in creamy sauce, grilled kingklip, the seafood platter.
-Oysters with bubbly and the sushi are highly rated.
-For non-fish diners, there are steaks and a vegetarian risotto.
-The house-baked bread with olive oil and balsamic is widely praised; the eton mess or crème brûlée closes the meal well.
+Order the mussels in cream sauce, the grilled kingklip, or the seafood platter.
+Oysters with bubbly and the sushi are both highly rated.
+If you don't eat fish, the steaks and the vegetarian risotto are good.
+The house-baked bread with olive oil and balsamic gets praised in almost every review.
+Finish with the eton mess or the crème brûlée.

 3. Azure Restaurant (12 Apostles Hotel, Camps Bay)